11 Awesome Harry Potter London Experiences You Will Love

 Address: Warner Bros.
 Studio Tour London, Studio Tour Drive, Leavesden, Hertfordshire, WD25 7LR

-If you’re visiting London at Christmas, you’ll be able to catch Hogwarts in the Snow which usually runs from November to mid-January.
+If you’re visiting London at Christmas (which we highly recommend because it is one of the best UK cities to visit at Christmas with kids), you’ll be able to catch Hogwarts in the Snow which usually runs from November to mid-January.
 If you’re visiting in the spring and would love to see some English bluebells, you really should head to nearby Whippendell Wood, one of the best bluebell woods in Hertfordshire.

 2. Platform 9 3/4

 Is there another more famous platform in the world?
 We don’t think so.
 So where exactly is Platform 9 3/4?
 You need to head into Kings Cross Station walk towards platform 9.

 It is right next door to the Harry Potter shop and you really shouldn’t miss it because there is usually a queue of people waiting to have their photo taken with the trolley.
 Note that it is not in Kings Cross St Pancras where the Eurostar trains operate from.

 The store photographer will be there from Monday to Saturday (8am to 10pm) and on Sunday (9am to 9pm).
 You can purchase your photo in a frame or as a keyring or magnet.